joelsunny12/Bike-Sharing-Hour-dataset-Machine-Learning-/README.md

 # Bike-Sharing-dataset-Machine-Learning

-This question is based on the Bike Sharing dataset taken from the UCI Machine Learning Repository (originally from http://capitalbikeshare.com/system-data) – http://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset.
+This is based on the Bike Sharing dataset taken from the UCI Machine Learning Repository (originally from http://capitalbikeshare.com/system-data) – http://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset.
 The original source of the dataset is attributed to: